rodneyjdc/rodneyjdc-enterprise-assessment-fullstack-reactdotnet-2/README.md

 * [ ] Study the comments explaining the workings of the "view switcher" in your client-side framework's `App` component.
   * **DO NOT** attempt to replace the view switcher React Router
-* [ ] Refactor your client-side `Feed` component so that when a user clicks on either on the title or thumbnail image of a blog post, they are shown the entire blog post. *Note: there are many ways to achieve this - it's a good idea to take a little bit of time to carefully plan.*
+* [ ] Refactor your client-side `Feed` component so that when a user clicks on either on the title or thumbnail image of a blog post, they are shown the entire blog post. *Note: there are many ways to achieve this - it is a good idea to take a little bit of time to carefully plan.*
 * [ ] Refactor the [**Post** component](./ui/src/components/Post.js) to render one blog post.
   * You may create or refactor other components as necessary.
   * You may create any new server-side routes as necessary.